Aílton (footballer, born August 1984): 2015/16 Saudi Pro League

-Ailton Almeida scored 1 Goal in Saudi Professional League's game against Al Wahda Club Club.
+Ailton scored 1 Goal in a Saudi Professional League's game against Al Wahda Club Club.
 Al Hilal Won that game 2–0.

-Ailton scored 1 goal in Saudi Professional League's game against Al Fateh Club.
+Ailton scored 1 goal in a Saudi Professional League's game against Al Fateh Club.
 Al Hilal Won that game 2–1.

 2015 Asian Champions League

-Ailton played joined Hilal as they were attempting to qualify for the semi finals of the Asian Champion's League glory.
-In the quarter finals game Al Hilal played against Lakhwia FC of Qatar.
+Ailton joined Hilal as they were attempting to qualify for the semi-finals of the Asian Champions League.
+In the quarter-finals game, Al Hilal played against Lakhwia FC of Qatar.

 Quarter-finals

-Ailton scored 1 goals, and Al Hilal Won 4–1 in first leg of quarter final.
+Ailton scored 1 goal, and Al Hilal Won 4–1 in first leg of the quarter finals.